 Manchester Piccadilly (MAN) train station and Manchester Central Coach

-General information about Manchester Free Software meetings can be found
+Information about Manchester Free Software can be found on the

 FSF member #9429